sindresorhus/got/readme.md

 Got supports anything that follows the Map API so it's easy to write your own storage adapter or use a third-party solution.

-e.g The following are all valid storage adapters
+For example, the following are all valid storage adapters

 ```js
 const storageAdapter = new Map();